alextwilson/pick_a_book_v2/README.md

 ```
 As a user
 So I can rate my experience
-I would like to give oyher users a review
+I would like to give other users a review
 ```
 ```
 As a user